ardeora-cmu/Project5/README.md

 Compile and execute a MapReduce job developed from WordCount.java.
 The file WordCount.java is found under /home/public/.
 The code is also available at the bottom of this document.
-Copy it to your home directory.
+Copy it to your Project5/Part_1/Task0 directory.
 Compile it and generate a jar file called wordcount.jar.
 Deploy the jar file and test it against /home/public/words.txt.
 The file words.txt will need to be copied to HDFS using Hadoop's copyFromLocal command.